-The analysis so far has carried us to a value intellectual recognition that is sound.
-But, so far, it is not yet the mystical "break through".
-This involves more, part of which is not under the control of the candidate.
+The analysis so far has carried us to a valid intellectual recognition that is sound.
+But, so far, it is not yet the mystical "breakthrough."
+This involves more, part of which is not under the control of candidate.
 The mystical awakening may be thought of as the arousal to activity of a new organ or function.
 Such has been recognized and variously named by the mystics down through history.
-In Sanskrit it is called the Samadhindriya".
-But this is not to be regarded as a new sensuous organ.
+In Sanskrit it is called "Samadhindriya."
+But this is not to be regarded as a sensuous organ.
 We might call it the "transcendental organ" which is both super-sensuous and super-conceptual.
-It gives a consciousness which differs from conceptual consciousness in a manner somewhat analagous to the way in which the latter differs from sensual consciousness.
-The concept may mean the superconceptual value, but is not identical with it.
-The difference may be illustrated by an event in the history of astronomy. may remember that the planet Neptune was predetermined both as to its actuality and location by mathematical calculation from the pertubations of other planets.
+It gives a consciousness which differs from conceptual consciousness.
+The concept may mean the super-conceptual value, but is not identical with it.

+The difference may be illustrated by an event in the history of astronomy.
+You may remember that the planet Neptune was predetermined both as to its actuality and location by mathematical calculation from the perturbations of other planets.
 Subsequently, by telescopic observation in the pre-determined part of the sky the planet was seen and the calculation verified.
 Now, the calculation is like the conceptual knowledge and, as far as it could go, was perfectly correct.
-But the perception of the planet through the telescope gave a different kind of knowledge of the planet. telescope corresponds to the Samadhindriya, save that it was built objectively, whereas the organ is built subjectively. large part of the life-discipline of the Way is related to the building of this organ.
+But the perception of the planet through the telescope gave kind of knowledge of the planet.
+The telescope corresponds to Samadhindriya, save that it was built objectively, whereas the organ built subjectively.
+A large part of the life-discipline of the Way is related to the building of this organ.
 It may, indeed, be the fruit of several incarnations of effort.
-But when it is ready and the mind is prepared its functioning is sometime started in a way which is quite spontaneous so far as the candidate is concerned.
+But when it is ready and the mind is prepared, its functioning is sometime started in a way which is quite spontaneous so far as the candidate is concerned.
 Actually, it is very likely that the Master has had a very definite hand in this, though in a way not known to the candidate.

-It is the arousal of the so-called organ that is equivalent to the "New Birth", Self-identity is established upon a new base of reference.
-The one really valid religious end is The conceptual preparation is valuable in two respects. (a) It helps to achieve a proper alignment for the objective or personal consciousness, and, (b) it renders possible colaboration between the new consciousness and the intellect.
+It is the arousal of the so-called organ that is equivalent to the "New Birth."
+Selfidentity is established upon a new base of reference.
+The one really valid religious end is achieved.
+The conceptual preparation is valuable in two respects. (a) It helps to achieve proper alignment for the objective or personal consciousness, and, (b) it renders possible collaboration between the new consciousness and the intellect.
 It is this combination that distinguishes mastery from simple mysticism.

 The transcendental organ gives certain knowledge, but this certainty and even omniscient quality applies to the pure knowledge, not to the intellectual interpretation.
 The latter is subject to being more or less correct and must be prepared to face criticism.
 In one sense, the Awakening is extremely simple.
-The Awakened One is at once more at home in the new world than he was in the old, and everything is perfectly obvious until he trys to talk about it.
-Then he finds he has a very complex problem upon his hands.
+The Awakened One is at once more at home in the new world than he was in the old, and everything is perfectly obvious until he tries to talk about it.
+Then he finds he has a very complex problem in his hands.
 Metapsychology and transcendental philosophy takes the best that one has of intellectual resource.
-Even in the ordinary sense, an infant can see but it would require a very able scientist and philosophylto understanding what seeing means.
-But understanding seeing is not much use unless one can see, so there is a sense in which the most infantile mystic has an advantage ofer the greatest intellectual who is my and out palls merge of the final such that him oth + the philosopher are at-one only an intellectual.
-But the combination is necessary for command:
+Even in the ordinary sense, an infant can see, but, it would require a very able scientist and philosopher to understand what seeing means.
+But understanding seeing is not much use unless one can see, so there is a sense in which the most infantile mystic has an advantage over the greatest intellectual who is only an intellectual.
+So, the combination is necessary for command.
+All paths merge at the final Initiation, for the [Awakened One] and the philosopher are at-one.